PlayFlash/PlayFlash/README.md

 ## ⚠️ Important Limitation

--Due to recent changes in Spotify’s developer policy (effective May 15, 2025), all new apps that use Spotify services—like PlayFlash—are restricted to **Development Mode** by default.
+- Due to recent changes in Spotify’s developer policy (effective May 15, 2025), all new apps that use Spotify services—like PlayFlash—are restricted to **Development Mode** by default.

 ## ❔ Why This Limitation Exists